strigo/strigo-github-labs-examples/README.md

       ```
    1. Info block

-      You can add informative blocks of type `Positive`, `Negative` or `Neutral` anywhere in your Markdown exercise file:
+      You can add informative blocks of type `Positive`, `Negative` or `Neutral` anywhere in your Markdown exercise file (old and new syntax, both supported):
       ```md
       Positive
-      : This will appear in a Positive info box.
+      : This will appear in a Positive info box (old syntax).

+      > aside positive
+      >
+      > This will appear in a Positive info box (new syntax).

       Neutral
-      : This will appear in a Neutral info box.
+      : This will appear in a Neutral info box (old syntax).

+      > aside neutral
+      >
+      > This will appear in a Neutral info box (new syntax).

       Negative
-      : This will appear in a Negative info box.
+      : This will appear in a Negative info box (old syntax).

+      > aside negative
+      >
+      > This will appear in a Negative info box (new syntax).
       ```

    1. Frontmatter attributes